Go to site main page,

 Cloth is rarely preserved in the archaeological record, but it is likely that plant-fiber cloth of various kinds has been used just as long as animal skins to keep humans warm and protect them from insects, thorns, sunburn, and other harm.
 No one knows how long plant fibers have been used to make nets for use in hunting and fishing or bags to carry things.

 This page includes some basic background about the nature of some of the commonest fibers that we know to have been used through much of human history.
-Although most cloth is made from plant fibers, wool and silk are a significant exceptions, being made of animal products.
+Although most cloth is made from plant fibers, wool and silk are significant exceptions, being made of animal products.
 I have elaborated the discussion of silk and located it on a separate page because of its importance in East Asia.

 Part I: Techniques: